g-wenzel/mail-to-dokuwiki/README.md

 * Removed php-readability as it did not process html from Emails properly
 * switched to a more recent pandoc-wrapper for PHP
 * All emails (not only unread emails) will be pulled from an IMAP-Mailbox and a Dokuwiki-page with their text content and attachments will be created.
+* The email subject is prefixed with the date to create a chronologic email-archive.
+* The headline shows also date and sender of the email.
 * The emails are deleted after processing.
 * Only emails from a domain specified in the .env file are processed.
 Other Emails are deleted.
 * Only attachments of MIME-types specified in path_to_dokuwiki/conf/mime.conf  are allowed.
+* Use Dokuwiki's own functions for creating pages and saving media.
+This results in proper meta-file creation and correct read/write-persmissions.

 You will need to specify an IMAP email box for the script to check.